Deltares/hydromt/docs/dev/migrating-to-v1.rst

 model region.
 - Homogenize the data based on the data catalog entry and HydroMT conventions.

-In v1, this class has been split into three extentable components:
+In v1, this class has been split into three extendable components:

 DataSource
 ^^^^^^^^^^